ctb/titus-blog/src/2017-oregon-microbiome-data-integration.rst

 One of the major missed opportunities (in my view, obviously - feel free to disagree, the comment section is below :) was that we never turned the GRN into a model that was super easy for experimentalists to play with.
-It would have been fairly straightforward (if a significant software development effort) to make it possible to do click-able gene knockdown followed by predicted phenotype readout.
-I suspect (based on dim memory and one-on-one conversations) that this was because Eric understood the model very well and could do those things in his head, and didn't understand the power of immediate interactivity and casual computational exploration for others.
+It would have required significant software development effort to make it possible to do click-able gene knockdown followed by predicted phenotype readout -- but this hasn't been done yet;
+apparently it has been tough to find funding for this purpose.
 Had I stayed in the developmental biology game, I like to think I would have invested significant effort in this kind of approach.

 I also don't feel like much time was invested in the community annotation and updating aspect of things.
 The official model was